gomyway1216/Getting-to-Philosophy/README.md

 Function
 ------------

-Using generator, when user type a word and if there exists a page of the word such as "human" in Wikipedia, if you iterate through

 Clicking on the first link in the main text of a Wikipedia article, and then repeating the process for subsequent articles, would usually lead to the Philosophy article.
 (Wikipedia)
 https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy

-Using generator, it was supposed to show the route to Philosophy, but it doesn't reach to Philosophy anymore.
+Using generator, it was supposed to show the route to Philosophy when user type a word that exists in Wikipedia page, but it doesn't reach to Philosophy anymore.
 Instead, I found that many keywords reach to Psychology.

 Achievement